-This course presents the fundamentals of Spanish.
-Fluency in understanding, speaking, reading, and writing within the context of the Hispanic society, history, and culture is emphasized.
-Completion of SPAN 1A and SPAN 1B is equivalent to SPAN 1.
+This course introduces the student to the fundamentals of the Spanish language and culture.
+Students develop their Spanish language abilities and knowledge in understanding, speaking, reading, and writing within the context of the various Spanish-speaking societies, their history, and culture.
+Completion of Spanish 1A and Spanish 1B is equivalent to Spanish 1.
+CSU, UC, Associate Degree Applicable